Insider Selling: iRadimed (NASDAQ:IRMD) CEO Sells 2,500 Shares of Stock

-iRadimed Corporation (NASDAQ:IRMD - Get Free Report) CEO Roger Susi sold 2,500 shares of the firm's stock in a transaction dated Tuesday, April 14th.
-The stock was sold at an average price of $93.84, for a total value of $234,600.00.
-Following the sale, the chief executive officer owned 2,210,000 shares of the company's stock, valued at $207,386,400.
-The trade was a 0.11% decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+iRadimed Corporation (NASDAQ:IRMD - Get Free Report) CEO Roger Susi sold 2,500 shares of the firm's stock in a transaction dated Tuesday, April 21st.
+The shares were sold at an average price of $90.94, for a total transaction of $227,350.00.
+Following the transaction, the chief executive officer directly owned 2,202,500 shares in the company, valued at $200,295,350.
+This trade represents a 0.11% decrease in their position.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
 The transaction was executed under a pre-arranged Rule 10b5-1 trading plan.

-iRadimed (NASDAQ:IRMD - Get Free Report) last announced its quarterly earnings results on Tuesday, February 10th.
-The medical equipment provider reported $0.54 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.49 by $0.05.
-The business had revenue of $22.69 million during the quarter, compared to analyst estimates of $21.60 million. iRadimed had a return on equity of 23.83% and a net margin of 26.82%.iRadimed has set its Q1 2026 guidance at 0.440-0.480 EPS and its FY 2026 guidance at 2.060-2.210 EPS.
-On average, equities research analysts expect that iRadimed Corporation will post 1.66 EPS for the current fiscal year.
+iRadimed (NASDAQ:IRMD - Get Free Report) last posted its earnings results on Tuesday, February 10th.
+The medical equipment provider reported $0.54 EPS for the quarter, beating analysts' consensus estimates of $0.49 by $0.05.
+The business had revenue of $22.69 million for the quarter, compared to the consensus estimate of $21.60 million. iRadimed had a net margin of 26.82% and a return on equity of 23.83%. iRadimed has set its Q1 2026 guidance at 0.440-0.480 EPS and its FY 2026 guidance at 2.060-2.210 EPS.
+Research analysts expect that iRadimed Corporation will post 1.94 earnings per share for the current fiscal year.

 iRadimed Increases Dividend

-The company also recently declared a quarterly dividend, which was paid on Friday, March 6th.
-Stockholders of record on Monday, February 23rd were issued a dividend of $0.20 per share.
-The ex-dividend date was Monday, February 23rd.
-This represents a $0.80 annualized dividend and a dividend yield of 0.9%.
-This is a positive change from iRadimed's previous quarterly dividend of $0.17. iRadimed's dividend payout ratio is presently 45.71%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, March 6th.
+Shareholders of record on Monday, February 23rd were given a dividend of $0.20 per share.
+This is a positive change from iRadimed's previous quarterly dividend of $0.17.
+The ex-dividend date of this dividend was Monday, February 23rd.
+This represents a $0.80 dividend on an annualized basis and a yield of 0.9%. iRadimed's payout ratio is 45.71%.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-CWM LLC boosted its stake in iRadimed by 62.2% in the third quarter.
-CWM LLC now owns 550 shares of the medical equipment provider's stock worth $39,000 after purchasing an additional 211 shares in the last quarter.
-Quarry LP acquired a new position in shares of iRadimed during the third quarter valued at $40,000.
-Farther Finance Advisors LLC lifted its stake in shares of iRadimed by 827.1% during the fourth quarter.
-Farther Finance Advisors LLC now owns 445 shares of the medical equipment provider's stock valued at $43,000 after acquiring an additional 397 shares during the period.
-Tower Research Capital LLC TRC lifted its stake in shares of iRadimed by 191.1% during the second quarter.
-Tower Research Capital LLC TRC now owns 754 shares of the medical equipment provider's stock valued at $45,000 after acquiring an additional 495 shares during the period.
-Finally, State of Alaska Department of Revenue acquired a new position in shares of iRadimed during the third quarter valued at $47,000.
-92.34% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+CWM LLC grew its position in shares of iRadimed by 62.2% in the 3rd quarter.
+CWM LLC now owns 550 shares of the medical equipment provider's stock worth $39,000 after buying an additional 211 shares during the last quarter.
+Quarry LP purchased a new position in shares of iRadimed in the 3rd quarter worth approximately $40,000.
+Farther Finance Advisors LLC grew its position in shares of iRadimed by 827.1% in the 4th quarter.
+Farther Finance Advisors LLC now owns 445 shares of the medical equipment provider's stock worth $43,000 after buying an additional 397 shares during the last quarter.
+Tower Research Capital LLC TRC grew its position in shares of iRadimed by 191.1% in the 2nd quarter.
+Tower Research Capital LLC TRC now owns 754 shares of the medical equipment provider's stock worth $45,000 after buying an additional 495 shares during the last quarter.
+Finally, State of Alaska Department of Revenue purchased a new position in shares of iRadimed in the 3rd quarter worth approximately $47,000.
+Hedge funds and other institutional investors own 92.34% of the company's stock.

-IRMD has been the subject of several research reports.
-Freedom Capital upgraded iRadimed to a "strong-buy" rating in a report on Thursday, April 2nd.
-Weiss Ratings reissued a "buy (b-)" rating on shares of iRadimed in a research note on Monday, December 29th.
-Roth Mkm reissued a "buy" rating and issued a $120.00 price objective on shares of iRadimed in a research note on Tuesday, February 10th.
-Finally, Lake Street Capital reissued a "buy" rating and issued a $120.00 price objective on shares of iRadimed in a research note on Wednesday, February 11th.
-One equities research analyst has rated the stock with a Strong Buy rating, three have assigned a Buy rating and one has assigned a Hold rating to the stock.
-According to data from MarketBeat.com, iRadimed currently has an average rating of "Buy" and a consensus target price of $120.00.
+A number of research analysts have recently issued reports on the stock.
+Freedom Capital raised shares of iRadimed to a "strong-buy" rating in a research report on Thursday, April 2nd.
+Weiss Ratings reaffirmed a "buy (b-)" rating on shares of iRadimed in a research report on Monday, December 29th.
+Roth Mkm reaffirmed a "buy" rating and issued a $120.00 price objective on shares of iRadimed in a research report on Tuesday, February 10th.
+Finally, Lake Street Capital reaffirmed a "buy" rating and issued a $120.00 price objective on shares of iRadimed in a research report on Wednesday, February 11th.
+One equities research analyst has rated the stock with a Strong Buy rating, three have issued a Buy rating and one has assigned a Hold rating to the stock.
+According to MarketBeat, the stock currently has an average rating of "Buy" and a consensus price target of $120.00.

 iRadimed Company Profile